pycontribs/pyrax/docs/cloud_loadbalancers.md

 | DISABLED | Node is not permitted to accept any new connections regardless of session persistence configuration.
 Existing connections are forcibly terminated. |
 | DRAINING | Node is allowed to service existing established connections and connections that are being directed to it as a result of the session persistence configuration. |

+While you can set an existing `Node` to any of these three conditions, you can only create new nodes in either 'ENABLED' or 'DISABLED' condition.

 A `Node` is logically linked to the server it represents by the IP address.
 Since the servers and load balancer are all being created in the same datacenter, we can use the private IP address of the server.

     # Get the private network IPs for the servers